Weak instrumental variables due to ignored nonlinearities in panel data: A Super Learner Control Function estimator: Introduction

 \section{Introduction}

 A triangular structural panel data model with additive separable individual-specific effects is used to model the causal effect of a covariate on an outcome variable when there are unobservable confounders, and some of them are time-invariant.
-In this setup, it is common to assume that the structural is linear and to use a linear projection in the reduced form equation.
-However, a linear reduced-form equation might be problematic when the conditional mean of the endogenous covariate and the instrumental variables is nonlinear.
+In this setup, it is common to assume that the structural equation is linear and to use a linear projection in the reduced form equation.
+However, a linear specification for the reduced-form equation might be problematic when the conditional mean of the endogenous covariate and the instrumental variables is nonlinear in the population.
 The reason is that ignoring the nonlinearity could lead to problems due to weak instruments since the strength of the linear relationship might not be high.
-This paper proposes to exploit the nonlinearties in the relationship between the endogenous covariate and the instrumental variables as a way to avoid problems of weak instruments due to nonlinearities. \footnote{Instruments are weak when they are weakly correlated to the endogenous covariate.
-In a cross-sectional setup, weak IVs causes that the median of the 2SLS estimator is biased towards the OLS estimator, 2SLS t-test presents size inflation \citep{KeaneARE2024}.
+This paper proposes to exploit the nonlinearities in the relationship between the endogenous covariate and the instrumental variables as a way to avoid problems of weak instruments due to nonlinearities. \footnote{Instruments are weak when they are weakly correlated to the endogenous covariate.
+In a cross-sectional setup, weak IVs cause that the median of the 2SLS estimator is biased towards the OLS estimator, 2SLS t-test presents size inflation \citep{KeaneARE2024}.
 In panel data, Within-2SLS estimator is consistent when the time dimension grows \citep{CaiER2012}.} It is important to note that we focus on studying the issue of weak instruments due to misspecification of the reduced-form equation as well as on providing solutions to this problem.
 Importantly, we do not solve the problem of weak-identification since strong instruments are still required even after allowing for a flexible specification of the reduced-form equation.

 An example is the relationship between air pollution and children's educational outcomes, where both variables are influenced by unobserved confounders that can be either time-varying or time-invariant.
 For instance, neighborhood characteristics and family income are often unobserved in publicly available data.
 While neighborhood characteristics typically remain constant over time, family income fluctuates.
 Both factors are relevant to a child's academic achievement and exposure to air pollution, leading to endogeneity in pollution exposure.
 To address this, fixed effects can be used to control for unobserved neighborhood characteristics, while an instrumental variable can help account for time-varying confounders.
 A commonly used instrumental variable is wind direction, which has a well-established nonlinear relationship with air pollution levels \citep{ZabrockiN2022}.